calucita/WhosTalking/README.md

 Let me know of bugs...
 I might be interested in fixing them...

 the code is fugly as heck.
-I know. shhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh
+I know. shhhhhhh